ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 # CATS Framework Workflow {#sec-cats-workflow}

-The following subsections provide an overview of how the CATS workflow operates.
-In order to set up the CATS framework, some related provisioning is needed, and it has been described in {{sec-cats-provisioning}}.
-According to the different requirements in deployment, distributed model, centralized and hybrid model are proposed in this document , please see {{sec-cats-deployment}} for details.
+The following subsections provide an overview of a typical CATS workflow.
+In order to enable CATS in a given domain, some provisioning is needed; see more details in {{sec-cats-provisioning}}. {{sec-cats-deployment}} describes several deployment options (distributed, centralized, and hybrid model) to accommodate a variety of contexts.

 ## Service Announcement